Dusty Baker Biography: Age, Net Worth, Children, Wife, Parents, Siblings, Height, Nationality

 • Relationship status: Married

-Dusty Baker, now 74 years old, was born on June 15, 1949 in Riverside, California, USA.
-He was the eldest of five children of Johnnie B. Sr. and Christine Baker, including Victor Baker.
+Dusty Baker, now 74, was born on June 15, 1949, in Riverside, California, United States.
+He is the eldest of five children of Johnnie B. Sr. and Christine Baker, including Victor Baker.

-His father was a sheet metal technician for the Air Force and later a salesperson for Sears, and his mother was a professor.
+His father was a sheet metal technician for the Air Force and later a salesman for Sears, and his mother was a professor.

-His parents were strict and disciplined but also understanding and understanding.
-Baker grew up in a large backyard, where he received his nickname from his mother, who called him “dust” because he likes to play in dirty places.
+His parents were strict and disciplinarian but also supportive and understanding.
+Baker grew up in a large backyard, where he got his nickname from his mother, who called him “Dust” because he likes to play in the dirt.

-He was interested in baseball from a young age but also played other sports such as basketball, soccer, and track and field.
+He enjoyed baseball as a child but also played other sports such as basketball, soccer and track.

-He is a talented athlete.
+He was a talented athlete.
 He attended Del Campo High School in Sacramento, where he and his brother were the only black students.

-He was an all-city, all-district and all-state selection in baseball and basketball, and also received honors in football and track.
+He was an All-City, All-County, and All-State selection in baseball and basketball, and also received honors in football and track.
 He graduated in 1967 with a scholarship to play basketball at Santa Clara University.

 Personal life